Grilled Flank Steak

-Grilled Flank Steak is a dinner that will please any beef lover, and this tasty marinated steak recipe is great for a low-carb meal!
+Marinated Grilled Flank Steak is a dinner that will please any beef lover, and this tasty marinated steak recipe is easy to make.
+And flank steak is extra low in carbs; enjoy!

-PIN grilled flank steak to try it later!
+PIN the marinated grilled flank steak to try it later!

-I first made this Grilled Flank Steak years ago when a teacher at school asked for more beef recipes on the blog.
-Since then I’ve made this many times, often changing the marinade ingredients slightly, but always with good results.
-I’ve discovered that if you use a small Ziploc bag to marinate, you can get by with a lot less marinade, so in this updated recipe I’ve used the same ingredients, but cut down the amounts from the original recipe.
+I first made this Marinated Grilled Flank Steak many years ago when a teacher at my school asked for more beef recipes on the blog.
+Since then I’ve made this quite a few times, changing the marinade ingredients slightly each time.

-Flank steak is meant best when it’s cooked medium-rare or less, so if you like your beef well-done this may not be the recipe you want to try.
+Flank steak is best when it’s cooked medium-rare or less, so if you like your beef well-done this may not be the recipe for you.
 But for anyone who enjoys a good medium-rare steak, this is a real treat for a dinner cooked on the grill.
+And if you want to duplicate the dinner you see in these new photos, we ate our grilled flank steak with simple Cucumbers Caesar on the side!

 What ingredients do you need for this recipe?